Xeanos7913/Vensor/README.md

 ## Roadmap
 - Model weight import/export functionality
 - PyTorch model compatibility
-- Enhanced compute graph representation
+- Enhanced compute graph representation (currently working on building a robust autograd engine)
 - Additional optimizers and layers
 - Improved random number generation

 ## Notes
 The project is under active development.
 Current implementation focuses on core functionality and shader kernel implementations.
+The autograd engine is under heavy development.
+I'd not recommend actually using this library for anything serious right now.
+It's no more than some learning material as it is now.